 A QUIET NIGHT OF FEAR by Charles L. Grant

 Who can recall the great hey-days days of horror that saw such great authors as Stephen King and Charles L. Grant emerge from a field of mucky garbage that included really dumb giant crab and rat monster novels?
 Me!
 Richard Matheson ushered in a new wave of grand horror storytelling and, as genres tend to do, horror split into distinct sub-genres.
 Two distinct types of horror emerged in the 1980s, a graphic, gore-drenched style called Splatterpunk, helmed by bad boys Skipp and Spector, and Quiet Horror, a literate, atmospheric style championed by Charles L. Grant and his contemporaries.
 The late, great Mr. Grant’s chilly brand of terror, exemplified by his award-winning Shadows series of anthologies, ran into the 1990s and included some of the finest horror fiction of its day.
-His collection of novellas entitled Nightmare Seasons won the World Fantasy Award, and his unforgettable short story, “A Crowd of Shadows” won one of his two Nebula Awards.
+His collection of novellas entitled Nightmare Seasons won the world Fantasy Award, and his unforgettable short story, “A Crowd of Shadows” won one of his two Nebula Awards.
 One of the most talented and versatile genre authors of his generation, Mr. Grant also produced the occasional science fiction/horror hybrid tale such as this, A QUIET NIGHT OF FEAR.
-In this novel published in 1981, Carole Drake, editor for a large publishing company, finds herself enveloped in a nightmare when she takes a vacation in a seaside resort called Starburst.
+In this novel published in 1981, Carole Drake, editor for a large publishing company, finds herself embroiled in a nightmare when she takes a vacation in a seaside resort called Starburst.
 When vacationers begin dying, it becomes evident that time-travelers are involved and the killer may not be human.
-Suspenseful and atmospheric, this is a literary treat for fans of “quiet horror”, and a splendid example of Mr. Grant’s deft and mesmerizing fiction.
+Suspenseful and atmospheric, this is a literary treat for fans of “quiet horror.”

 To get even more information about these titles, including some of the best prices on the Internet, just click on each of the book covers and you'll be connected to